nlanky/pale-pass/README.md

 You can also use `NO_RESOURCES` and `getResources` here too as you can with buildings and villagers.

 Events can trigger in two ways: exploring a map tile or randomly while in the town.
-If your new event triggers while in town, you don't need to do anything else after adding the event to the `EVENTS` constant.
+If your new event triggers while in town, you don't need to do anything else after adding the event to the `ID_TO_EVENT` constant.
 It will just trigger once the requirements are met.
-If the event is related to a map tile, you will need to update another constant: `MAP_TILES` in `src/features/map/constants.ts`.
+If the event is related to a map tile, you will need to update another constant: `TILES` in `src/features/map/constants.ts`.
 The map tiles are generated using this constant.
 The top left of the map is where `x` is 0 and `y` is 0 and the bottom right is where `x` is 9 and `y` is 9 (it's a 10x10 map).
 Find the tile you want the event to trigger on - make sure it's not a town where `playerId` is not `null` - and then set the `eventId` property to the ID of your new event.

 ### Images
 Go to the `src/assets/event` directory.
 You can see there are some examples of event images there already.
 Save your image in that directory with the event ID as the file name.